Transfer Student Registration

 Options for Registering for Courses

-(1) Option A: You may register right now for the entire academic year Blocks I-VIII and forego pre-registration with the other first-year students.
+(1) Option A: Use this option to register for the entire academic year, Blocks 1 - 8.
 This means that you register for courses as they are available.
-(Spaces are listed in “The Colorado College Course Schedule 2014-15” under Option A. If you choose Option A, fill out the enclosed Registration Form and return it to our office as soon as possible.
+Spaces are listed in the Transfer Course Schedule 2015-16 under Option A. If you choose Option A, enter your selections into the Option A Registration Form and return it to our office as soon as possible.
+Student selections will be processed in the order received.

-(2) Option B: You may register right now for only Blocks I and II.
-You are then qualified to sign up for courses that may have spaces reserved for new students.
-(Spaces listed in “The Colorado College Course Schedule 2014-15” under Option B.) In October, you will register with the new first-year students for the remaining 6 blocks and will have 60 points to bid for courses.
-Again, you would be eligible to bid for a space reserved for new students.
+(2) Option B: Use this option to register for Blocks 1 and 2, only.
+You are then eligible to preregister for courses that may have spaces reserved for new students.
+Spaces are listed in the Transfer Course Schedule 2015-16 under Option B. In late Septemberand early October, you will preregister with the first-year students for the remaining 6 blocks and will have 60 points to bid for courses.
+Again, you would be eligible to bid for spaces reserved for all new students.

-- After studying “The Colorado College Course Schedule 2014-15”, list the courses you want for each block of the academic year.
+- After studying the Transfer Course Schedule 2015-16, list the courses you want for each block of the academic year.

 - Check to see if there are vacancies under Option A for those courses.
-If there are, choose Option A and enroll now for Blocks I-VIII.
-List all your courses using the Option A Registration Form.
+If there are, choose Option A and enroll now for Blocks 1-8.
+List all your courses using the Option A Registration Form, click on the Option above.
 These courses should be open, so you only need to list one course per block.

-- If most of your choices (particularly high priority choices), have Option B spaces, register for only Blocks I and II now, and wait and enroll for Blocks III-VIII in October with points via first-year pre-registration.
-Complete the Option B Registration Form, listing your course preferences for Block I in order of your choice, and so on through five.
-Do the same for Block II.
+- If most of your choices (particularly high priority choices), have Option B spaces, register for only Blocks 1 and 2 now, and wait and to preregister for Blocks 3-8 the first 2 weeks of block 2, with points during New Student Preregistration.
+Complete the Option B Registration Form, listing your course preferences for Block 1 in order of your choice, and so on through five.
+Do the same for Block 2.
 Since we normally limit classes to 25 or fewer, we may not be able to place you in your first choice course.
 However, you often get another chance to take that course in a later block.

-- In the column marked “Grading Track” on either Registration Form, write the letter “P” (non-grade track) if you wish to be graded “S (C- or higher), CR (D+ or D), or NC (No Credit).
+- In the column marked “Grade Track” on either Registration Form, write the letter “P” (non-grade track) if you wish to be graded “S (C- or higher), CR (D+ or D), or NC (No Credit).
 Write the letter “G” if you wish to be graded A-B-C-D-NC (letter grade track).
-You may change the grading track through the first four days of any course.
+You may change the grade track through the first four days of when any course begins.

 Registrar's Office - Information for Transfer Students